discos/simulators/doc/framework.rst

 The `MultiTypeSystem` class
 ---------------------------
 Some simulators might have multiple different implementations, having therefore multiple `System` classes that behave differently from one another.
-In order to keep different `System` classes under the same simulator name, another class called `MultiTypeSystem` was written, it acts as a `class factory`.
+For example, among the already developed simulators, there are two different implementations of the `IF Distributor` simulator.
+In order to keep multiple different `System` classes under the same simulator name, another class called `MultiTypeSystem` was written, it acts as a `class factory`.
 This means that it works by receiving the name of the configuration of the system we want to launch as `system_type` keyword argument.

 .. autoclass:: MultiTypeSystem